PrathameshDhande22/Bloogo-App/README.md

   - Implemented Recent Searches in the Search Home Page

 - **Day 20 - 7 August 2023**

   - Implemented Search Page for Blog.
   - Modification in Search page.
   - Modification in Dashboard Page.
   - Created the Place Holder for Blog Page.

 - **Day 21 - 8 August 2023**

   - Implemented Blog Author Search Page.
   - Implemented Profile cards to shown in Author Search Page.
   - Simple Modification in Search Page.
   - Updated Placeholder for Author Page.

 - **Day 22 - 9 August 2023**

   - Improved Searching for Profiles in backend.
   - Implemented Search Tag page.
   - Implemented Tag Page.
   - Implemented Full Frontend Now Ready to Host.
   - Future Work or updates will be worked after availability of app.

+- **Day 23 - 10 August 2023**

+  - Implemented Full Page and optimized some images.
+  - Blog View has been modified.
+  - Deployed the Project.

 ## Future Work/Updates